 Most piano learning apps are designed for mobile phones and tablets.
-A major issue for users during play comes when users must mentally translate the instructions from the screen to the physical instrument.
-This seemed ripe for improvement using AR.
+A major issue for users during play comes when users must mentally translate the instructions from the screen to the piano keys.

 With AR technology, we align the 3D interface (the piano instructions) directly on the physical piano keys.
 This makes discerning our AR

 instructions with the actual instrument easier and more intuitive.

 To read more about the AR Interface Design, please see this NIME2017 paper we published.

 One segment of our userbase included music teachers who wanted to explore new ways of reaching students in music education.
 Below is an example of a persona that reflects this customer.

 In order to create viable features, we interviewed music educators and pianists in Pittsburgh & New York.

 Often missing from traditional curricula, musical improvisation is important because it enhances performance skills, develops one's musical ear and improves understanding of theory and context.

 The Virtual Hand would be a good tool to demonstrate hand positioning and performance techniques in the AR space.

 3D virtual musicians provide an optimal environment to learn about and practice improvisation concepts, scales and techniques.